 Windscribe server speed

-Our own experience with the Windscribe servers is that they tended to provide consistent connection speeds across the board, and it wasn’t until we got to the Tokyo servers (testing from the UK) that we began to have slight issues with the speed.
+Our own experience with the Windscribe servers is that they provide consistent connection speeds across the board, and it wasn’t until we got to the Tokyo servers (testing from the UK) that we began to have slight issues with the speed.

-We tested Windscribe at multiple times during the day to ensure we weren’t just lucky the first time and saw similar results in each instance.
+We tested Windscribe VPN at multiple times during the day to ensure we weren’t just lucky the first time and saw similar results in each instance.

 To make doubly sure, we also consulted some user reviews from around the web, which is where things got interesting.
 Everyone seemed to have a completely unique experience with Windscribe; it was either completely average, lightning-fast or painfully slow.